srhunt-cyber/Vantage---MQTT-bridge-for-Home-Assistant/README.md

 - Python 3.10+ (3.11+ recommended)
 - MQTT broker (e.g., Mosquitto)
-- Network access to your Vantage controller (InFusion)
+- IP reachability from this service to your Vantage controller (InFusion)

 ---